AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

 and reads in a JSON configuration file to make N histograms of the reconstructed momentum at the tracker entrance for downstream electron tracks.

-At the moment, the location of the configuration file is hard-coded, and the code only uses it to make histograms with different axis ranges.
+At the moment, the location of the configuration file is hard-coded.
+The code also only produces momentum histograms with time cuts (all defined in the configuration file)

 ### How to Run
 ```